kwalczak80/Speedy-cars/README.md

 ### Admin panel - ability to add a new employee

 The business owner can add a new employee via the admin panel.
-All the information about the staff(photo, name, email, etc.) that is displayed on the website comes from the database and it's not hard coded in HTML.
+All the information about the staff(photo, name, email, etc.) that is displayed on the website comes from the database, and it's not hard coded in HTML.
-Therefore in case of any changes(i.e. new employee), the updated information will be automatically displayed on the website.
+Therefore, in the event of any changes(i.e. new employee), the updated information will be automatically displayed on the website.

 ![Add employee](docs/images/existing-features/admin-area/add-employee.JPG)